thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

 ## Projects

+### Arcade Machines

-- Arcade Machines: The university has purchased four Arcade machines that can be used to showcase games built-in SplashKit.
-The units run on a Raspberry Pi 3B+, giving constraints and a target platform development.
-Our goal is to have this platform ready for students to show games developed using SplashKit by the Thoth Tech SplashKit team.
-In the long term, the aim is to have this platform available for first-year students with an easy-to-use process to upload, and test, their games.
+The university has acquired four arcade machines equipped with Raspberry Pi 3B+ units, designed to showcase games developed with SplashKit.
+The short-term goal is to prepare these platforms for students to display their SplashKit creations.
+The medium-term goal is to streamline the process for first-year students to easily upload and test their games.

-- SplashKit Expansion: The SplashKit Expansion team works to continue developing SplashKit itself, by fixing bugs, improving existing features, and integrating new ones.
-We also aim to improve SplashKit’s installation and usage workflows, for instance by creating packages and solving installation issues.
-- SplashKit Website: The new SplashKit website, powered by the Starlight framework, represents a significant leap forward in providing an enriched and user-friendly experience for developers and learners alike.
-This gives us a platform to include the existing tutorials and guides linked to SplashKit.
-- SplashKit Tutorials: Development of tutorials relating to SplashKit’s usage, that can then be placed on the SplashKit website to help students learn about and explore different functionality.
-  There’s currently a big push towards writing small tutorials and code-examples.
+### Game Development

-- Game Development: Development on both new and existing games that run on the arcade machines (see Arcade Machines project).
-The goal of working on these games is for them to be a showcase of SplashKit’s functionality and to inspire students by showing them what’s possible to create with it.
+The Game Development team is dedicated to creating and enhancing games that run on the arcade machines.
+Their mission is to demonstrate SplashKit’s capabilities and inspire students by showcasing what can be achieved with the framework.

+### SplashKit Website

+Powered by the Starlight framework, the revamped SplashKit website aims to offer an enriched and user-friendly experience for developers and learners.
+It will host existing tutorials and guides, providing a central hub for exploring and learning about SplashKit.

+### SplashKit Tutorials

+The SplashKit Website will feature tutorials aimed at helping students learn and explore SplashKit’s functionality.
+The focus is on developing smaller, high-quality tutorials across C++, C#, and Python, rather than extensive series.

+### SplashKit Expansion

+The Expansion team is responsible for maintaining and enhancing the SplashKit core.
+This includes bug fixes, feature improvements, and refining installation and usage workflows through package creation and addressing installation issues.

+### SplashKit Online

-- SplashKit Online: A newer project in which we’re developing an IDE that runs inside web browsers, giving students the ability to write and run code without installing any software.
-Kickstarted in Trimester 3 2023 as prototype and developed further since then, we hope to turn it into a fully-fledged product used at Deakin when teaching
+SplashKit Online is developing a web-based IDE that allows students to write and run code directly in their browsers.
+Initially launched as a prototype in 2023, the 2024 goal is to mature this tool into a comprehensive product, including C# support and an embeddable version for the SplashKit website.

 ## User Manual